andypotatohy/roast/README.md

 #### Example 28

+    roast_target('nyhead','nyheadLeadField',[-48 -8 50;48 -8 50],'optType','lcmv-l1','orient','optimal')

 nyhead with optimal orient
+If you have run [Example 25](#example-25)

 #### Example 29

+    roast_target('example/subject1.nii','subj1LeadFieldForSoterix',[vox;vox],'coordType','voxel','optType','wls-l1','orient',[],'k',0.02)

-subj1 with custom orient  desiredInt
+subj1 with custom orient
+you need to use '' to get the voxel coordinates instead of using ''

 #### Example 30
 non ras head click vox coord